kasedy/esp8266-wifi-led-dimmer/pcb/README.md

 `Light SOT32` and `Light SOT32 bottom` are low power versions of the board.
 It can handle up to 2A per chanel.
 When `Light TO-220` is a high power board with up to 15A per channel.

-# Part list requered for one module
+# Parts required for one module

 | Part | Amount |
 | --- | :---: |